Welcome to Cat Paws Massage!

 Thank you for stopping by.
-I look forward to seeing you at a treatment ~
+I look forward to meeting you ~

 Cat Paws Massage

-I am also certified in Manual Ligament Therapy, a new cutting-edge modality that uses very slight pressure on specific ligaments in order to release holding patterns of correlating muscles.
+Another esoteric modality that should be explained is Manual Ligament Therapy.
+This is a rather new cutting-edge modality that uses very slight pressure on specific ligaments in order to release holding patterns of correlating muscles.
 If you think of the brain as the Pentagon, then the ligaments are the generals, in control of communications.
 The muscles are just the foot soldiers, doing what they are told.
 We use the ligament system to re-issue “orders” from the brain, to reverse chronic muscle tension.
-Please see the Link below to read more about this effective new option, or call me to ask any questions.
+When clients add a slight engagement of the muscles that do the opposite action, that allows the targeted muscles to relax even more.

 For those who are interested, you can also book Tribble the Therapy Cat to come sleep on the table with you during a session, if he is in a suitable mood.
 Just ask for a reservation at the time you set your appointment.